 It’s a painful experience, and we’re sorry you’re also going through it.
-We’re talking, of course, about that the dreadful realization your videos have disappeared from your smartphone or computer.
+We’re talking, of course, about the dreadful realization your videos have disappeared from your smartphone or computer.
 Invisible.
 Gone.
 Nowhere to be found.

 Well, we’ve been there, and we’ve gone through the process.
 First, realization.
 Then, panic.
 Finally, sorrow.
 And if someone thinks we’re overstating things, no, dear friends.
 We’re talking personal videos.
 Private videos.
 Moments from our life with friends and relatives, some of which we’ll never meet again.
 Minutes from our long-gone youth.
-Memories we held on dearly.
+Memories we held on to dearly.

 Precisely because we’ve lived through it before, we’ve also dealt with the problem.
 Thankfully, in most cases, there was a solution.
 Sometimes more than one.
 What follows is a list of all the ways we’ve managed to save images and videos from virtual extinction.
 We hope you’ll find them as useful as we did.

 |I pressed Delete with a file selected on my Windows 10 PC without realizing it.
 How do I get it back?||– Maybe they fit in the bin?|

 – Easy-peasy recovery with specialized software

 |My lost videos aren’t in the Recycle Bin!
 What now?||– Easy-peasy recovery with specialized software|

 |I wanted to send some videos from my Samsung smartphone to friends, but instead, I deleted them.
 Help?||– Smartphone Specialists|